mac-comp240/activities_1-data/2-bytes/README.md

 	man man

-Using the showbytes.c program, answer the following question:
+Using the showbytes.c program, answer the following question in your text file:

 * How is the storage of each byte of a string different from the storage of the bytes of an int?